Dosing and Administration for KALYDECO® (ivacaftor)1

 - 12 to 17 years of age who are heterozygous for the F508del mutation and a second mutation predicted to be responsive to ivacaftor

-The effectiveness of KALYDECO in patients aged 4 months to less than 24 months was extrapolated from patients 6 years of age and older with support from population pharmacokinetic analyses showing similar drug exposure levels in adults and children 4 months to less than 24 months of age.
-Safety of KALYDECO in this population was derived from a cohort of 6 patients aged 4 months to less than 6 months (mean age 4.5 months at baseline), a cohort of 11 patients aged 6 months to less than 12 months (mean age 9.0 months at baseline), and a cohort of 19 patients aged 12 months to less than 24 months (mean age 15.2 months at baseline) in a 24-week, open-label clinical study, administered either 25 mg, 50 mg or 75 mg of ivacaftor granules twice daily (Trial 8).
+The effectiveness of KALYDECO in patients aged 1 month to less than 24 months was extrapolated from patients 6 years of age and older with support from population pharmacokinetic analyses showing similar drug exposure levels in adults and children 1 month to less than 24 months of age.
+Safety of KALYDECO in this population was derived from a cohort of 7 patients aged 1 month to less than 4 months (mean age 1.9 months at baseline), a cohort of 6 patients aged 4 months to less than 6 months (mean age 4.5 months at baseline), a cohort of 11 patients aged 6 months to less than 12 months (mean age 9.0 months at baseline), and a cohort of 19 patients aged 12 months to less than 24 months (mean age 15.2 months at baseline) in a 24-week, open-label clinical study (Trial 8).
 The safety profile of patients in this trial is similar to that observed in patients 2 years and older.

 Geriatric use1